 I was raised in a large family with two mottos…There’s always room for one more on the couch, and there’s always room for dessert.
 In fact, as soon as our dinner forks were set down, dessert was being whipped out.

-We are a conglomeration of dessert die hards so I’ve made, sampled, and critiqued my fair share of brownie recipes.
+We are a conglomeration of dessert die hards so I’ve made, sampled, and critiqued my fair share of brownie recipes from scratch.
 Most recipes never got a second shake, and while some were revisited, I still felt as if my perfect brownie match was still out there.

 Then I stumbled upon the MOTHER OF ALL BROWNIE RECIPES and immediately ceased my lifelong search.
-I could finally STOP LOOKING for the perfect BROWNIE RECIPE.
+I could finally STOP LOOKING for the perfect EASY HOMEMADE BROWNIE RECIPE.

-Why these are the best brownies in the world
+Why are the best homemade brownies in the world?

 - Fudgy overload – If you want a cakey brownie, you’ve come to the wrong place.